Zoo Moot Saga

 Facebook Group Zoo Moot,

-Where: Cubland & Camping Area, Scouts Canada Camp Samac, 275 Conlin Road East, Oshawa, Ontario.
+Where: Camp Samac, 275 Conlin Road East, Oshawa Ontario

-Why: You will be dazzled by the prizes at closing, accumulated by participation in a wide range of theme activities and scavenger hunt.
-The pot luck Saturday dinner (bring double the quantity for your group) with BBQ lamb morsels marinated with Dijon mustard.
-Followed by musical social at Council Hall, are not to be missed for any better reason!
+Why: You will be dazzled by the prizes at closing, accumulated by participation in a wide range of theme activities and scavenger hunt

-What you can expect: This is a typical MOOT style event with a lot of free time for socializing, campfire, field activities, archery, scavenger hunt, group potluck dinner, Saturday night dance/rave, prizes for earning points.
+What you can expect: This is a typical MOOT style event with a lot of free time for socializing, campfire, field activities, archery, scavenger hunt, prizes for earning points.

 Theme: Activities will be based around theme (but just for fun).
 Bring your best themed costume to join in on the fun.
 Watch for more detail and especially for updates on the Facebook group or event page.

-Friday night: time to set up your camp, participate in some gathering activities and discover who is in camp.
+Friday night: time to set up your camp, check in, participate in some gathering activities and discover who is in camp.
 For Rovers, this is often the first time they have gotten together since their last camp as many Rover continue to be engaged in the Crew but may be away at school in the weeks in between.
-Opening is scheduled for about 10:00 pm but could be as late as midnight.

-Saturday morning: Activities in the field (to gather points for your Company, Crew, TREX or Rangers), activities in the archery range in the basement of Council Hall and time to prepare your answers to the Scavenger Hunt.
+Saturday morning: Opening, then activities in the field (to gather points for your Company, Crew, TREX or Rangers), archery (pending as per covid), and scavenger hunt!

-Saturday afternoon: Different activities in the field (to gather points for your Company, Crew, TREX or Rangers), activities in the archery range in the basement of Council Hall and time to prepare your answers to the Scavenger Hunt.
+Saturday afternoon: Different activities in the field (to gather points for your Company, Crew, TREX or Rangers), archery (again TBD), and finalize you photo scavenger hunt list.